brunorijsman/yang-tutorial/docs/mg-soft-browser.md

 ![MG-SOFT NetConf Browser startup screen](figures/mgsoft-netconf-browser-startup.png)

-# Load the YANG data model into MG-SOFT NetConf Browser
+# Load the YANG data model

 The first thing we have to do is to load our `interfaces.yang` YANG data model into the MG-SOFT NetConf Browser.